NCAS-CMS/cfdm/docs/source/tutorial.rst

 ^^^^^^^^^^^

-The `~cfdm.Field.dump` method of the field construct gives all properties of all constructs, includes other construct components (such as coordinate bounds), and shows the first and last values of all data arrays:
+The `~cfdm.Field.dump` method of the field construct gives all properties of all constructs, including metadata constructs and their components, and shows the first and last values of all data arrays:

 .. code:: python